jhagenus/General-Framework-update-adversarial-Jeroen/README.md

 # Realistic Adversarial Attacks for Robustness Evaluation of Trajectory Prediction Models via Future State Perturbation
-This is the used framework for generating the Adversarial attacks in the paper **Put paper reference here**.
+This is the used framework for generating the Adversarial attacks in the [paper](https://arxiv.org/abs/2505.06134).

 This is a clone of [STEP](https://github.com/DAI-Lab-HERALD/General-Framework/tree/main), a general framework for evaluating prediction models (including on perturbed data).
 Consequently, users who want to use our work should go there for a larger collection of models, datasets, and metrics.